DeepManLearn/ImageClassTW/README.md

 Twilio is used to receive chat message with images from WhatsApp chat.
 Twilio sandbox is configured for the /whatsapp route.

-The App is Dockerized and deployed on Heroku: Cloud Application Platform. ( For detail steps see [Deployment Guide] (Deployment_Guide.md) )
+The App is Dockerized and deployed on Heroku: Cloud Application Platform. ( For detail steps see [Deployment Guide](Deployment_Guide.md) )

 ## Demo